Stop, drop, and roll: Learn the many ways to prevent home fires

 “Oftentimes people think that a fire extinguisher would be the quickest way to extinguish a cooking fire and that actually is if it’s used improperly can push and spread the fire and make it worse, whereas simply using a lid to suffocate the fire and turning the heat off is a quick and safe way to put the fire out,” says Brown.

-Making sure to correctly read the labels of electronics can also help someone prevent a fire.
+Having a whole house surge protection in Ashland City, TN and making sure to correctly read the labels of electronics can also help someone prevent a fire.
 Brown states that using open flames like candles also contributes to home fires.
 Leaving a room when a candle is lit is a danger that can lead to a fire.

 “This is why we always discourage the use of candles or anything with an open flame to use as lighting after a storm outage because after the storm people have their windows open and the wind and curtain can brush up against the candle,” says Brown.